Como-IT/code-examples/README.md

 # code-examples
-This repo contains example projects
+This repo contains example code and projects